Breaking Down the Chargeback Process: A Step-By-Step Guide

 What Happens After a Chargeback?

 As we noted earlier, you may be able to take certain claims to arbitration, and have the card network issue a ruling.
-But what if you lose?
-As far as banks, processors, and card networks are concerned, that’s the end of the story.
-But you may have one option left.
+But what if they won’t hear your case?
+Or worse, what if you lose?

-Admittedly, networks don’t offer appeals after losing arbitration.
-However, the law may not view the claim through the same lens as the other players.
+The law may not view the claim through the same lens as the other players.
 If the loss is significant enough, you may want to consider bringing your customer to small claims court.

 In your letter, you’ll need to tell the cardholder that you still consider them liable and expect them to reimburse you for the chargeback.
 Furthermore, if that doesn’t happen, you intend to escalate the problem to a lawsuit.

 If the customer agrees to work with you to resolve the issue, great.
-If not, small claims court might be your last chance to recoup your losses.
+If not, then small claims court might be your last chance to recoup your losses.
 Be sure to consult with your attorney first, of course.

 Tips to Avoid Chargebacks